dyerc/craft-flux/README.md

 - Image heavy pages will feel more instantaneous to load because much faster CloudFront servers perform the image transformation operations
 - Process image transforms on demand, only when they are requested by the user
+- Automatically serve WebP to browsers that support it without having to explicitly define WebP transforms in your templates
 - Supports all filesystems including local folders
+- Compatible with your existing Craft template code and named transforms.
+Simply enable Flux and your templates don't need to change
+- Transforms are completely URL based, no database queries are needed
 - Automatically purge and invalidate CloudFront when assets change

 ## Documentation

-Learn more and read the documentation at [cdyer.co.uk/plugins/flux »](https://cdyer.co.uk/plugins/flux).
+Learn more and read the documentation at [cdyer.co.uk/plugins/flux »](https://cdyer.co.uk/plugins/flux)

 ## License